Jonathan Martin Politico does this story that the conservative intellectuals don't like this identity politics that Palin's playing.

 Hi, Rush.

-Uh, this is uh quite an honor.
+This is quite an honor.

 Thank you very much, sir.

-Yeah, I uh my dad passed away last year.
+Yeah, my dad passed away last year.

-I would I would love to be able to talk to him, but this is right up there.
+I would love to be able to talk to him, but this is right up there.

-I kind of let that slide because I thought that that's not even touching what I'm seeing here.
+I kind of let that slide because I thought that's not even touching what I'm seeing here.

-And then uh last night I was watching some more news and kind of looking at it and the pictures and things like that, and this time they've upped it to uh it will take uh tens of billions of dollars for Japan to rebuild.
+And then last night I was watching some more news and kind of looking at it and the pictures and things like that.

 Right.